ghhwer/paramiko-ssh-mock/README.md

-# ParamikoMock
+# Paramiko Mock

-ParamikoMock is a Python library for mocking the `paramiko` SSH client for testing purposes.
+Paramiko Mock is a Python library for mocking the `paramiko` SSH client for testing purposes.
 It allows you to define responses for specific SSH commands and hosts, making it easier to test code that interacts with remote servers via SSH.

+Like the project and want to help me continue to work on this?

+<iframe src="https://github.com/sponsors/ghhwer/button" title="Sponsor ghhwer" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

 ## Version 2.0.0 🚀

-We are excited to announce that ParamikoMock has reached version 2.0.0! 🎉 For more detailed documentation, please visit our [Read the Docs](https://paramiko-ssh-mock.readthedocs.io/en/latest/) page.
+We are excited to announce that Paramiko Mock has reached version 2.0.0! 🎉 For more detailed documentation, please visit our [Read the Docs](https://paramiko-ssh-mock.readthedocs.io/en/latest/) page.

 ## Installation